-Impact on vehicle fleet.
 An analysis of the fleet's general utilization shows that the share of vehicles that remain idle throughout the entire day, drops from 14% in the base case and "Policy Case 4h" to around 2% in "Policy Case 2h".
 Therefore, a look into the fleet-utilization over the course of the day is useful.
-In Figure 3 every DRT-related action of a fleet vehicle is marked as "x pax" (x indicating the number of passengers on board) or "RELOCATE" (due to fleet rebalancing).
+In Figure 3 every DRT-related action of a fleet vehicle is marked as" x pax" (x indicating the number of passengers on board) or "RELOCATE" (due to fleet rebalancing).
 The remaining action types are freight-related.
 It can be seen that for both policy cases the peak hours of freight demand and passenger demand seem to overlap at around respectively 08:00-12:00 and 08:00-10:00.
 This overlap causes a greater demand for vehicles at this period of time, which then leads to fewer idle vehicles in general.
-Taking into account the high share of delivery services at this time of day (56%, see Figure 2) and the general fact that Berlin's daily traffic typically shows a distinctive peak hour in the morning [1], the overlap can already be explained in advance of the actual simulation.
+Taking into account the high share of delivery services at this time of day (56%, see Figure 2) and the general fact that Berlin's daily traffic typically shows a distinctive peak hour in the morning [10], the overlap could have been expected in advance of the actual simulation.

-Fig. 3: DRT vehicle utilization over the course of the day in the policy cases
+Figure 3.
+DRT vehicle occupancy over the course of the day in the policy cases

-Impact on DRT-passengers.
+4.2.
+Impact on DRT-passengers

 As pointed out in Section 2, serving the passenger demand remains the vehicle fleet's main focus despite the freight demand being added.
-Therefore, it is interesting to check if/how DRT passengers are impacted by the addition of the freight demand.
-The statistics shown in Table 1 suggest that there is no big impact, although the average waiting time compared to the base case increases by respectively 3 and 6 seconds.
+Therefore, it is interesting to check whether DRT passengers are impacted by the addition of the freight demand and if yes, how.
+The statistics shown in Table 1 suggest that there is no big impact, although the average wait time compared to the base case increases by respectively 3 and 6 seconds.
 The average in vehicle travel times and average travel distances of the policy cases do only present negligible changes.
 Regarding the number of rejected passengers, an increase of respectively 61 and 87 rejections can be observed, but compared to number of served passengers in each case it can be considered negligible as well.

-Table 1: DRT-customer statistics per scenario
+Table 1.
+DRT-customer statistics per scenario

-Case avg. wait time [s] avg. in vehicle travel time [s] avg. travel distance [m] served pas- sengers rejected pas- sengers
+Case avg. wait time [s] avg. in vehicle time [s] avg. travel distance [m] served passengers rejected passengers

 Base Case 176 827 4171 119050 153

 Policy Case 4h 179 827 4169 118953 214

 Policy Case 2h 181 828 4172 118887 240